muziejus/javascripting-english-major/9-dataset.md

 That’s cooking async.
 And we do stuff async constantly in our daily lives.
 Software should be similar.
-In JavaScript, some functions and methods are async, which means they do their thing, while, in the meantime, the rest of the functions happen.
+In JavaScript, some functions and methods are async, which means they do their thing while, in the meantime, the rest of the functions happen.
 This asynchronous activity is done via **callback functions**, which are functions that happen only once the calling function is done.
 To continue with the pasta analogy, let’s get a bit more discrete: